Pocket money basics

 - what household chores you expect your child to do

 - what your family budget will allow

-- how old your child is – for example, you might give a five-year-old $5 per week and a seven-year-old $7 per week
+- how old your child is – for example, you might give a 5-year-old $5 per week and a 7-year-old $7 per week

 - what you expect pocket money to pay for – for example, if you expect it to cover things like transport, lunches and savings, you might need to give a little more.

-Pocket money could cover any of the following things:
+Pocket money can cover any of the following things: